whitestone-no/Cambion/docs/basics/consuming.rst

 ::

-    TResponse response = cambion.CallSynchronizedHandler<TRequest, TResponse>(new TRequest());
+    TResponse response = await cambion.CallSynchronizedHandlerAsync<TRequest, TResponse>(new TRequest());

-All the examples regarding synchronized described above use the `TRequest` and `TResponse` types during subscription, so this call to `CallSynchronizedHandler` will cause the callbacks for all those subscriptions to be called.
+All the examples regarding synchronized described above use the `TRequest` and `TResponse` types during subscription, so this call to `CallSynchronizedHandlerAsync()` will cause the callbacks for all those subscriptions to be called.

 .. note:: Note that you are here required to specify the types as generics for the method signature.